 Owning a dog is a big commitment in terms of time, money and energy; the energy commitment being the amount of time and effort you need to spend walking him.
-There is no hard and fast rule when it comes to dog walking and much depends on the breed of the dog.
-Working dogs like Border Collies, or Huskies and Malamutes, are high energy dogs which are bred to spend hours every day working.
-These breeds can become bored, anxious and disruptive if not walked for at least an hour every day, and preferably twice a day.
-On the other hand Greyhounds, the athlete racers of the dog world, are couch potatoes, happy with a fairly short walk every day or, if you have space, a run in the garden.
+There is no hard and fast rule when it comes to dog walking, and much depends on the breed of the dog.
+Working dogs like Border Collies, or Huskies and Malamutes, are high-energy dogs bred to work hours daily.
+These breeds can become bored, anxious and disruptive if not walked for at least an hour, preferably twice a day.
+On the other hand, Greyhounds, the athlete racers of the dog world, are couch potatoes, happy with a reasonably short walk every day or, if you have space, a run in the garden.

 However, whatever kind of dog you have, large or small, pedigree or cross-breed, you have to be prepared to put in the time walking him.
-If you can’t, then you need to think about hiring a dog walker to do so – it will likely ensure your pet ownership duties are being met whilst giving you some quality time indoors to train and play with your pet.
+If you can’t, you need to consider hiring a dog walker to do so – it will likely ensure your pet ownership duties are met whilst giving you some quality time indoors to train and play with your pet.

 Isn’t a garden to run around in enough?